AlyshaJohnson/green-quiz/README.md

 - For better code readability, it was suggested to split out some code into more functions, for instance splitting out the updateProgreeCounter() function from the showNextQuestion() function.
 This has been corrected.
 - To reduce amount of buttons and simplify code, the 'submit' button can be a label change on the 'next' button when the last question is reached rather than a change of button.
 - As the JavaScript code for the Instructions pop-up did not interfere with the Quiz itself, it was suggested to split the code into two files: 'script.js' and 'instructions.js' to improve code readbility.
 This has been corrected.
+- On the Instructions pop-up there is a bug preventing the user from cycling through the instructions and blocking the autorun() function.
+This has now been fixed.

 ### 3.4 Unfixed Bugs

-- On the Instructions pop-up there is a bug preventing the user from cycling through the instructions and blocking the autorun() function.
 - To reduce amount of buttons and simplify code, the 'submit' button can be a label change on the 'next' button when the last question is reached rather than a change of button.

 ## 4. Deployment